 In the context of Lebanon, developing an agenda of prosperity is particularly urgent because of the pressures that the country is facing as a result of the ongoing refugee crisis.
-The arrival of over a million Syrian refugees since 2011 has put enormous strain on public services and infrastructure, jobs and wages, and educational opportunities.
-It has also created social tensions between host and refugees due to increase competition for scarce resources.
+Addressing these challenges through the lens of prosperity increases the potential of future economic development and growth in Lebanon.

 With local communities, the Centre will explore how promoting economic growth can improve people’s quality of life.
 Community researchers will design metrics for, and measure, the prosperity of their local areas and how it changes over time.
 We will work with new learning technologies to enhance the educational and skills of more people living in Lebanon, in the fields of sustainable design, post-conflict urban regeneration, and education.